CTinFold

 The Relation Registry.

 Every declaration carries a relation, the economic meaning of the event: a sale, a lease, a deposit, a settlement.
 CTinFold recognizes twenty-nine allowed relations, eighteen already established and eleven newly added, several mapped to recognized Islamic finance standards.
-It also names six forbidden relations.
-The forbidden set exists for one reason.
-These relations cannot be mapped to a deterministic proof chain without importing assumptions that belong to scholarly or regulatory authority, not to a sealing system.
-CTinFold does not adjudicate what is permitted in law or in faith.
-It seals what is declared, when what is declared can be proven.
+The registry is closed by design.
+A partner can only declare a relation that exists in it, so what the system will seal is defined entirely by what the registry allows.
+CTinFold seals what is declared, when what is declared can be proven.

 § I